YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

  _steps(initial_state, travel_plan, where?)_ and to solve to the second problem we pose the query:
  _steps(initial_state, what_plan?, desired_state)_.

-## Abstraction
+## The Design of the Program

-We adopt the following abstractions in order to compute the sequence of actions needed by the fleet to accomplish its mission.
+We adopt the following mathematical abstractions.

-### Discrete Motion
+### Discrete motion

 For some arbitrary positive interger B, we take C/B liters as one unit of fuel and take (RC)/B miles as one unit of distance, and say that an aircraft has a